arut/nginx-ts-module/README.rst

 A segment is truncated once it reaches this size.

-The ``noclean`` parameter indicates that the old files (segments and the playlist) should not be automatically removed.
+The ``noclean`` parameter indicates that the old files (segments and the manifest) should not be automatically removed.

 Example::